internet-of-plants/blog/_drafts/2015-26-01-setup-raspi-and-sticks.md

 # Prepare the Internet of Plants

-After the initial installation of Rasbian we need to configure it further to enable the RasP to act as a border router.
+After the initial installation of Raspbian we need to configure it further to enable the Raspberry Pi to act as a border router.

 First we need to enable IPv6.
 In the initial configuration of Raspbian only IPv4 handling is activated.
 We can check this by entering `lsmod | grep ipv6` in a terminal.
 When IPv6 support is not activated, this command returns with no output.
 To load the IPv6 kernel module we enter `sudo modprobe ipv6`, which should return with no output if the loading succeeded.